Placentonema gigantissima: Taxonomy

 Placentonema gigantissima was described in 1951 by Russian parasitologist and helminthologist Nikolai Mikhailovich Gubanov.

 Originally described from the family Crassicaudidae, it is now classified in the subfamily Crassicaudinae of the roundworm family Tetrameridae.

 It is a monotypic genus that differs from the only other genus in the subfamily, Crassicauda, by its "caudal alae, stub-like papillae and multiple uterus branching into 32 uteri".

 Description

 The body is very long, cylindrical, tapering at the ends, with a transparent cuticle.
 The oral orifice is oval shaped with two simple lateral lips, while the esophagus is divided into two parts, one muscular and glandular.

 Males are up to 3.75 m long and 9 mm wide; females up to 8.4 m long and 2.5 cm wide, with up to 32 ovaries.
 Mature eggs are oval, 0.05 mm long by 0.03 mm wide, and the young inside the eggs are completely formed.

 Life cycle

 Placentonema gigantissima utilizes nutrients found in the endometrium of female sperm whales.
-It forms spiriud (small, embroyonated) eggs.
+It forms spiriud (small, embryonated) eggs.

 It can parasitize not only the placenta, but also the uterus, reproductive tract, mammary glands, and subdermis of the sperm whale.
 It is commonly found in pregnant sperm whales.

 Much of the life cycle of P. gigantissima is unknown.